Skydance's Behemoth: Reception

 With the exception of the Meta Quest version, which received "generally favorable reviews", Skydance's Behemoth received "mixed or average" reviews according to review aggregator Metacritic.
-The game was nominated for Immersive Reality Technical Achievement and Immersive Reality Game of the Year at the 28th Annual D.I.C.E.
-Awards.

 Scott Hayden from RoadtoVR described the game as a "a colossal step forward in VR action-adventure gaming", strongly praising the game's combat and the boss battles for putting a player's skill to the test.
 Ian Higton from Eurogamer gave the game a negative review.
 While he praised the boss battles for being "impressive", he noted that they were "few and far between", appearing only sporadically.
 He was frustrated by its checkpoint system, which forced players to replay long segments of the game after each defeat.
 Aaron Bayne from Push Square concluded his review by writing that "the enormity of its Behemoths works excellently in VR, but at almost every turn, the game bogs you down with bugs, repetitive gameplay loops, and underdeveloped level design", ultimately describing it as a "a massive missed opportunity".

+The game was nominated for Immersive Reality Technical Achievement and Immersive Reality Game of the Year at the 28th Annual D.I.C.E.
+Awards.